- 4

 Read more: ERP System Security | Disaster Recovery | Risk Management for Organizations

-How to Protect Your Organization from Fake IT Support
+How to Prevent Fake IT Support Attacks for Organizations

 | ☐ | Restrict software installation privileges — regular employees should not have admin rights on their machines |

-Social Engineering doesn't attack systems — it attacks people.
-The best defense is training and clear processes.
+Social Engineering does not attack systems — it attacks people.
+The best defense is training and having clear processes in place.

 — Saeree ERP Development Team